wagtail/sphinx-wagtail-theme/docs/examples/rst-page.rst

 Iterating through ``page.tags.all`` will display each tag associated with ``page``, while the links back to the index make use of the filter option added to the ``BlogIndexPage`` model.
 A Django query could also use the ``tagged_items`` related name field to get ``BlogPage`` objects associated with a tag.

-The same approach can be used to add tagging to non-page models managed through :ref:`snippets` and :doc:`/reference/contrib/modeladmin/index`.
+The same approach can be used to add tagging to non-page models managed through :doc:`/index`.
 In this case, the model must inherit from ``modelcluster.models.ClusterableModel`` to be compatible with ``ClusterTaggableManager``.

 Custom tag models